fri-datascience/course_pou/docs/02-uncountable_probability_spaces.md

   P(\cup_{i=1}^{\infty} A_i) = 1 + \sum_{i=2}^{\infty}P( A_i)) = 1.
 \end{equation}
 Since the union is uncountable, the above equation holds.
 Third, let at least two $A_i$ be uncountable.
-We have to check, whether it is possible for two uncountable sets in $\mathcal{F}_3$ to be disjoint.
+We have to check whether it is possible for two uncountable sets in $\mathcal{F}_3$ to be disjoint.
 If that is possible, then their measures would sum to more than one and $P$ would not be a probability measure.
 W.L.O.G. let $A_1$ and $A_2$ be uncountable.
 Then we have